AhmedHelal12/contact-management-system/README.md

 # Contact Management System (CLI Application)

 This is a simple **Command-Line Interface (CLI)** application for managing a contact database.
-Built using Python and SQLite, it allows users to perform CRUD operations (Create, Read, Update, Delete) on contacts efficiently.
+Built using Python, SQLite, Regular Expressions, argparse, and OOP, it allows users to perform CRUD operations (Create, Read, Update, Delete) on contacts efficiently.
 The application includes robust validation and features a user-friendly command-line interface for seamless interaction.

 ---